communityinclusion/communityinclusion.org/src/pages/about/glossary.md

 <dl>
 <dt><strong><a href="https://ncd.gov/">National Council on Disability (NCD)</a></strong></dt>
 <dd>An independent federal agency that makes recommendations to the President and Congress on disability issues.
-NCD has 15 members appointed by the President and confirmed by the U.S. Senate.
-NCD promotes policies and procedures that guarantee equal opportunity for all individuals with disabilities and empower individuals to achieve economic self-sufficiency,&nbsp;<em>independent living</em>, and&nbsp;<em>inclusion</em>&nbsp;and integration into all aspects of society.
-NCD is particularly focused on the implementation and enforcement of the&nbsp;<em>Americans with Disabilities Act</em>&nbsp;and other civil rights laws.</dd>
+NCD has 15 members appointed by the President and confirmed by the US Senate.
+NCD promotes policies and procedures that guarantee opportunity for all individuals with disabilities and empower individuals to achieve economic self-sufficiency, <em>independent living</em>, and integration into all aspects of society.
+NCD is particularly focused on the implementation and enforcement of the <em>Americans with Disabilities Act</em> and other civil rights laws.</dd>
 <dt><strong>National Council on Independent Living (NCIL,&nbsp;</strong><em>pronounced &ldquo;nickel&rdquo;)&nbsp;</em></dt>
 <dd>A cross-disability, grassroots organization run by and for people with disabilities that advocates for the expansion of a nationwide network of&nbsp;<em>Centers for Independent Living (CILs)</em>.</dd>
 <dt><strong>National Institute of Mental Health (NIMH)&nbsp;</strong></dt>